 - How did the accident happen?

-If you can, take a photo on your mobile phone of the position of the cars and any damage to your vehicle.
+If you can, take a photo on your mobile phone to the position of the cars and any damage to your vehicle.